Barak Valley Cements Limited

 35. SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATORS OR COURTS

-As required under Regulation 17(8) of the Listing Obligations and DisclosuresRequirements Regulations 2015 formulated by Securities and Exchange Board of India(SEBI) the CEO/ CFO certification has been submitted to the Board and a copy thereof iscontained in this Annual Report.
+As required under Regulation 17(8) of the SEBI (Listing Obligations and DisclosuresRequirements) Regulations 2015 the Compliance Certificate furnished by CEO/ CFO has beensubmitted to the Board of Directors and a copy thereof is contained in this Annual Report.

-Your Directors express their deep sense of gratitude to the banks financialinstitutions stakeholders business associates Central and State Governments for theirco-operation and support and look forward to their continued support in future.
-We thankour employees for their contribution to your Company's performance.
-We applaud them fortheir superior levels of competence dedication and commitment to your Company.
+Your Directors express their deep sense of gratitude to the banks financialinstitutions stakeholders business associates Central and State Governments for theirco-operation continued guidance support and look forward to their continued support infuture.
+The Directors would also like to place on record the sincere dedicationcommitment and hardwork of our employees and their contribution to your Company'sperformance.
+We are deeply grateful for the confidence and faith that you have alwaysreposed in us.

 | || ||For BARAK VALLEY CEMENTS LIMITED |